National Museum of the American Indian: Reception

-The National Museum of the American Indian has been criticized occasionally for a perceived disjointedness of its exhibits.
-Two Washington Post reviews on the museum were hostile at the representation of American Indians.
-Two writers, Fisher and Richard, expressed "irritation and frustration at the cognitive dissonance they experienced once inside the museum".
-Fisher expected the displays that depicted the clash between foreign colonists and the native people.
-The exhibit lacked a trace of Indians' evolution from centuries of life on this land, and gave little information as to the history of their survival.
-He concludes, "The museum feels like a trade show in which each group of Indians gets space to sell its founding myth and favorite anecdotes of survival.
-Each room is a sales booth of its own, separate, out of context, gathered in a museum that adds to the balkanization of a society that seems ever more ashamed of the unity and purpose that sustained it over two centuries".
-Richards, who also had a similar assessment of the NMAI, begins his criticism by observing that he found the exhibits to be confusing and unclearly marked.
-To him, the exhibits were full with a mixture of "totem poles and T-shirts, headdresses and masks, toys and woven baskets, projectile points and gym shoes".
-According to him, the items were presented in a hodgepodge that displayed history in an incoherent demonstration.
+The National Museum of the American Indian's Indigenous-focused curatorial strategy has been criticized by visitors expecting to see the same depictions that traditional museums present.
+Two Washington Post writers, Fisher and Richard, expressed "irritation and frustration at the cognitive dissonance they experienced once inside the museum".
+For Fisher, the displays did not meet his expectations that they would tell the familiar story of Indians' evolution from prehistory to modern times.
+Richards, who had a similarly negative assessment of the NMAI, questioned whether the broad array of Indian identities and individuals depicted in the exhibit really qualified as Indians.

 Jacki Thompson Rand, a Choctaw historian who served on the advisory board up to 1994, titled her reflections Why I Can't Visit the National Museum of the American Indian: "The absence of Native knowledge and the consequent inability to effect the required translation undermined exhibitions … Art and material culture were the preferred media for transferring knowledge about Native America to an unknowing audience.
 Why art and culture? … This meant, astonishingly, no treatment of the history of genocide and colonialism, then and now, or even of the basis of tribal sovereignty."

-Edward Rothstein described the NMAI as an "identity museum" that "jettisons Western scholarship and tells its own story, leading one tribe to solemnly describe its earliest historical milestone: "Birds teach people to call for rain"; similarly, Diana Muir accused the curators of going "with verve and confidence to a place where subjective personal narrative is privileged above factual evidence, and the deliberate myth-making of an active national revival trumps scholarship."
+Edward Rothstein described the NMAI as an "identity museum" that "jettisons Western scholarship and tells its own story, leading one tribe to solemnly describe its earliest historical milestone: "Birds teach people to call for rain".

 The museum had 2.4 million visitors in the year it opened.
-In 2014 it averaged 1.4 million visitors; Peggy McGlone of the Washington Post wrote at the time that it was "best known for its cafeteria", and described it as "remarkably empty" of visitors, attributing this to exhibits that feel "disjointed and incomplete."
+In 2014 it averaged 1.4 million visitors.